MEwers96/Workout-Timer-IOS/README.md

 3. During a timing phase, the "Go" time will have a green background, with white text for the timer.
 During the "Rest" time the app will have a red background, with white text for the timer

+**CODE UPDATE 4/25/19:**
+1. Reform comments that are outdated.
+Specify updates below Description section of comments.
+Explain exactly what the additions do.

 # Current Progress:
 1. ~~Create simple main page for the timer, icluding the timer/interval labels, buttons, and all other required media to funciton~~